The Ultimate Toolbox for creating

 Drag the Form container from the toolbox to the page.

-Its important that all form elements are inside the form area, otherwise the data will not be sent!
+It is important that all form elements are inside the form area, otherwise the data of the element will not be sent!

 The text labels (Name, Rate my site, Poor, Good and Excellent) on the form were created using are Label objects.